JiangPeng-Scholar/edu/_pages/about.md

   - /about.html
 ---

-I am a graduate student in the [Division of Applied Mathematics](https://appliedmath.brown.edu/) at Brown University.
+I am a graduate student in the Division of Applied Mathematics at Brown University.
 My research interest is high-order numerical methods for PDEs.

 Education
 ===

-* 09/2023 --- now: Division of Applied Mathematics, Brown University
+* 09/2023 --- now: [Division of Applied Mathematics](https://appliedmath.brown.edu/){:target="_blank"}, Brown University
-* 09/2019 --- 07/2023: B.S. in Information & Computational Science, [School of the Gifted Young (SCGY)](http://en.scgy.ustc.edu.cn/), [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/) (overall GPA: 3.96/4.3, rank in the major: 1st/40)
+* 09/2019 --- 07/2023: B.S. in Information & Computational Science, [School of the Gifted Young (SCGY)](http://en.scgy.ustc.edu.cn/){:target="_blank"}, [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/){:target="_blank"} (overall GPA: 3.96/4.3, rank in the major: 1st/40)
 * 09/2017 --- 07/2020: Wuxi No.1 High School